 9:28-1.
-Health, safety of paramount concern in placement of child.
+Health, safety of paramount concern in placement of child

-a.
-In accordance with the provisions of subsections b., c., and d. of this section, when determining the reasonable efforts to be made and when making the reasonable efforts, the child's health and safety shall be of paramount concern.
+- a.
+In accordance with the provisions of subsections b., c., and d. of this section, when determining the reasonable efforts to be made and when making the reasonable efforts, the child's health and safety shall be of paramount concern. - b.

-b.
 In any case in which the Division accepts a child in care or custody, the Division shall make reasonable efforts, prior to placement, to preserve the family in order to prevent the need for removing the child from his home.
-After placement, the Division shall make reasonable efforts to make it possible for the child to safely return to his home.

-c.
-Reasonable efforts to place a child for adoption or with a legal guardian or in an alternative permanent placement may be made concurrently with reasonable efforts to preserve and reunify the child's family.
+After placement, the Division shall make reasonable efforts to make it possible for the child to safely return to his home. - c.
+Reasonable efforts to place a child for adoption or with a legal guardian or in an alternative permanent placement may be made concurrently with reasonable efforts to preserve and reunify the child's family. - d.

-d.
 In any case in which family reunification is not the permanency plan for the child, reasonable efforts shall be made to place the child in a timely manner and to complete the steps necessary to finalize the permanent placement of the child.

 9:28-2.
-Exceptions to requirement to make reasonable efforts to prevent placement.
+Exceptions to requirement to make reasonable efforts to prevent placement

-In any case in which the Division accepts a child in care or custody, including placement, the Division shall not be required to provide reasonable efforts to prevent placement of the child if a court has determined that both of the following criteria are met:
+In any case in which the Division accepts a child in care or custody, including placement, the Division shall not be required to provide reasonable efforts to reunify the child with a parent and to prevent placement of the child if a court has determined that both of the following criteria are met:

-a.
-One of the following actions has occurred:

-(1) the parent has subjected the child to aggravated circumstances of abuse, neglect, cruelty or abandonment,

-(2) the parent has been convicted of murder, aggravated manslaughter or manslaughter of another child of the parent; aiding or abetting, attempting, conspiring or soliciting to commit murder, aggravated manslaughter or manslaughter of the child or another child of the parent; committing or attempting to commit an assault that resulted, or could have resulted, in the significant bodily injury to the child or another child of the parent; or committing a similarly serious criminal act which resulted, or could have resulted, in the death or significant bodily injury to the child of the parent, b.
+- a.
+One of the following actions has occurred: - (1) the parent has subjected the child to aggravated circumstances of abuse, neglect, cruelty or abandonment, - (2) the parent has been convicted of murder, aggravated manslaughter or manslaughter of another child of the parent; aiding or abetting, attempting, conspiring or soliciting to commit murder, aggravated manslaughter or manslaughter of the child or another child of the parent; committing or attempting to commit an assault that resulted, or could have resulted, in the significant bodily injury to the child or another child of the parent; or committing a similarly serious criminal act which resulted, or could have resulted, in the death of, or significant bodily injury to, the child or another child of the parent,

+- (3) the rights of the parent to another of the parent's children have been involuntarily terminated or - (4) removal of the child was required due to imminent danger to the child's life, safety or health; and - b.
 Efforts to prevent placement were not reasonable due to risk of harm to the child's health or safety.

-(3) the rights of the parent to another of the parent's children have been involuntarily terminated or

-(4) removal of the child was required due to imminent danger to the child's life, safety or health; and